emilyjennings/text-marvel-combat-arena/README.md

 I thought of a lot of great ways this could be refactored and improved upon to be a fun app.
 I want to make it so there are sessions that can help the players' choices persist through the controller with different views for the winner sot here's a bit of suspense before the winner is shown.

 It was hard to get the logic to work at first for the winner with the special magic word exceptions.
-I ran into some syntax issues but got through them and made sure that draws were accounted for.
+I ran into some syntax issues but got through them and made sure that it was accounted for when there was a 'draw'.

-The errors were the last difficulty here.
-I couldn't seem to display an error message on the view until I used the .empty? method on the params.
-I also couldn't find a case where the error was directly from the API to test that out.
+The errors for edge cases were the last difficulty here.
+There are characters without descriptions, so I made it so they could win instead based on length of the first comic's title in that case.
+If there wasn't a comic title, I created error messages for the user to re-try.
+Turns out there were a lot of different scenarios, like characters with returned empty data, etc. I enjoyed sifting through all the edge cases and I am not entirely sure I have yet caught them all.

 After the app was working, I felt the code was unattractive and hard to read, so I started refactoring it with helper methods first.
 You can find some of these new methods in the characters helper method file.